JaesikKim/JaesikKim.github.io/about.md

 permalink: /about/
 ---

 I'm a research engineer at Ajou University in South Korea.
-My interests of research are Biomedical Informatics, Machine Learning, Deep Learning, Graph Neural Network, Alzheimer's Disease, Genome-wide Association Study (GWAS), and Multi-omics Integration.
+My interests of research are Biomedical Informatics, Machine Learning, Deep Learning, Graph Neural Network, Alzheimer's Disease, Genome-wide Association Study (GWAS), and Multi-omics Integration. \
+I will join Kim lab at the University of Pennsylvania as Junior Bioinformatician soon!

 ### Publication
 - <b>Interpretable temporal graph neural network for prognostic prediction of Alzheimer’s disease using longitudinal neuroimaging data</b> \